tommytracey/AIND-Capstone/README.md

 Since both the encoder and decoder are recurrent, they have loops which process each part of the sequence at different time steps.
 To picture this, it's best to unroll the network so we can see what's happening at each time step.

-For the sentence below, it takes four time steps to encode the entire input sequence.
+In the example below, it takes four time steps to encode the entire input sequence.
 At each time step, the encoder "reads" the input word and performs a transformation on its hidden state.
 Then it passes that hidden state to the next time step.
 Keep in mind that the hidden state represents the relevant context flowing through the network.
-The bigger the hidden state, the greater learning capacity of the model, but also the greater computation requirements.
-We'll talk more about the transformations within the hidden state when we cover gated recurrent units (GRU) and long short-term memory (LSTM).
+The bigger the hidden state, the greater the learning capacity of the model, but also the greater the computation requirements.
+We'll talk more about the transformations within the hidden state when we cover gated recurrent units (GRU).

 <img src="images/encoder-decoder-translation.png" width="100%" align="top-left" alt="" title="Encoder Decoder" />